 - 1 Click the Start button and, in the Search field, type TOSHIBA Assist.
 In the list that appears above, click on your selection.

-The TOSHIBA Assist window appears.
+- The TOSHIBA Assist window appears.

 - 2 On the left side, click the Secure tab.

 - 3 Click the User Password icon.

-- 4 Click Not Registered.

-- 5 Follow the on-screen instructions to remove the user password.